DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 weight: 3
 ---

-Welcome to quickstart 2 for Duende IdentityServer!
+Welcome to Quickstart 2 for Duende IdentityServer!

-In this quickstart, you will add support for interactive user authentication via the OpenID Connect protocol to the IdentityServer you built in the previous chapter.
+In this quickstart, you will add support for interactive user authentication via the OpenID Connect protocol to the IdentityServer you built in [Quickstart 1]({{< ref "1_client_credentials" >}}).
 Once that is in place, you will create an MVC application that will use IdentityServer for authentication.

 {{% notice note %}}